Ohalo-Ltd/solevm/README.md

 **NOTE: This is only an experiment in it's early PoC stages.
 Do not rely on this library to test or verify EVM bytecode.**

-**Update 2018-06-05: There is no way to get this to add in all gas metering without exceeding the maximum codesize**
+**Update 2018-06-05: There is no way to add all gas metering without exceeding the maximum codesize**

 ### Building and Testing